-Early miners panned for gold in stream beds, but within decades, large-scale mining operations replaced individual miners.
-In 1853, hydraulic mining was introduced to California and rapid advances in technology provided greater flexibility and movement of hoses and efficiency for displacing dirt.
-Hydraulic mining became more common by the 1860s, and is a process whereby water is delivered to a site through a high pressure hose and sprayed onto the hillsides, washing away tons of boulders, gravel, dirt, and ounces of gold.
+Early miners panned for gold in stream beds, but within decades, large-scale mining operations were organized and replaced individual miners.
+In 1853, hydraulic mining was introduced to California (Greenland 2001; Kelley 1959, 1989; May 1970), and rapid advances in technology provided greater flexibility and movement of hoses and efficiency for displacing dirt.
+Hydraulic mining became more common by the 1860s and was a process whereby water is delivered to a site through a high pressure hose and sprayed onto hillsides, washing away tons of boulders, gravel, dirt, and ounces of gold.
 After extracting gold from long wooden sluices, miners dumped remaining gravel and debris into the mountain valleys.
-Rivers and streams carried the resulting flood of sediment (slickens) down into the Sacramento Valley.
-Six-hundred eighty-five million cubic ft of debris were deposited in the Yuba River and mine waste carried by the river subsequently raised the riverbed up to 100 ft in some areas.
-This resulted in raised riverbeds of the Feather and Yuba rivers so that, by 1874, at a point 12.0 mi above the city of Marysville, the Yuba River was reportedly flowing 60 ft above its original bed.
-The resultant floods buried farms near Marysville under gravel and mud.
-Lawsuits by farmers curtailed hydraulic mining in 1883 with the Sawyer decision, considered one of the seminal environmental laws in the United States (Baumgart 2002).
-This legal case allowed hydraulic mining to continue if the operators constructed debris dams, regulated under the California Debris Commission established by the U.S. Congress in 1893.
+The Yuba and other northern rivers and streams carried the resulting flood of sediment (slickens) down into the Sacramento Valley.

+Six-hundred eighty-five million cubic feet of debris were deposited in the Yuba River and mine waste carried by the river subsequently raised the riverbed up to 100 ft in some areas (Gilbert 1917).
+This raised the riverbeds of the Feather and Yuba rivers so that, by 1874, at a point 12.0 miles above the city of Marysville, the Yuba River was reportedly flowing 60 ft above its original bed.
+Resultant floods buried farms near Marysville under gravel and mud.
+Lawsuits by farmers curtailed hydraulic mining in 1884 with the Sawyer Decision, considered one of the seminal environmental laws in the United States (Baumgart 2002; Greenland 2001; Kelley 1959, 1989; Mount 1995).
+However, the Caminetti Act, enacted by the U.S. Congress in 1893, allowed hydraulic mining to continue if mine operators constructed debris dams, regulated under the newly formed California Debris Commission.